 Delegate and track

 While you’re responsible for your SharePoint or Office 365 environment, you can’t fix every issue by yourself.
 You don’t have the capacity to do that and some issues will likely require developers to analyze the impact and implement the fix.
 So to handle alerts at scale efficiently, you need to be able to delegate them to the applications’ owners and track their status.

 Monitor your SharePoint applications without the hassle

 Your digital workplace should be secure and reliable.
 And it starts with controlling your applications and knowing you can trust them.
 Even if you work at a large organization and need to deal with applications at scale, a proper monitoring solution will help you to understand and handle the most urgent issues that could put your organization at risk.
-I recommend booking a Rencore Risk Assessment as a starting point.
+I recommend taking a look at our Rencore Governance tool as a starting point.
 Click the button below to learn more.